 In the words of Shakespeare, “They stumble that run fast.”
 Unfortunately, many English teachers the worlds over have committed literary crimes by making the works of Shakespeare, Sophocles, and Miller terribly boring.
 Instead of caring about Electra’s family, they are forced to try to remember if Orestes is her brother or her father.
 Instead of loving the classic story of Nora and her attitude adjustment, they are writing essay upon essay about why she slammed the door.
 While Sophocles and Ibsen may not have thought that their plays would be read for the rest of time, they didn’t intend for students to be bored to tears while reading them.

 So we charge thee, that before coming to quick judgment on the relevance and importance of these worn works, that you should read at least one before making any conclusion.
-These are classics for a reason, and only a few days ago The Crucible was revived on Broadway to rave reviews.
+These are classics for a reason, and only in 2016 The Crucible was revived on Broadway to rave reviews.

 Wondering where to start?
 Here are 5 classic plays to put on your “must read” list:

 As mentioned above, Henrik Ibsen’s groundbreaking play about Nora and her slow realization about how much she hates her life has been a story brutally murdered by AP Literature classes the world over.
 But once the grades are taken off a student’s back, they realize that they all know a Nora.
 They know a couple whose marriage would end this way.
 Though not his intention, Ibsen added to modern feminism by starting a conversation.

 Witch hunts, questioning religion, promiscuity, adultery, and crowd mentality are all questioned in this Miller classic.
 John Proctor is a memorable character whose legacy lives on through life and through essays.
 While the language may seem dated, once a student adjusts to it they find a story worth remembering.